A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Examples of interest

 Our main theorem covers only the strong convergence result, nonetheless, we also present the weak convergence rate estimation.
-We leave the weak error analysis for future research.

 We study several examples.
 The stochastic Ginzburg Landau example is a well-studied one and it provides a comparison example to other methods.
-The second example is a multi-dimensional FitzHugh-Nagumo model of McKean-Vlasov type from neuroscience which shows that the split-step method can properly deal with the super-linear term in a complex system.
-For these two examples we discuss as well the simulation runtime in serial and parallel implementation.
-The third example lies outside the scope of our assumptions by featuring a non-Lipschitz measure dependency, however, the split-step method still works.
+The second example is a multi-dimensional FitzHugh-Nagumo model of McKean-Vlasov type from neuroscience which shows that the split-step method can properly deal with the superlinear term in a complex system.
+For the first example, we discuss the parallel implementation, for the second example, we discuss the accuracy w.r.t runtime.

+The third example lies outside the scope of our assumptions by featuring a non-Lipschitz measure dependency, but all the methods still work.
 Proving the convergence of the method under this setting is left for future research.

 In the last part, we discuss the stability of the SSM as understood by Theorem \ref{theo:SSTM:stabilty}.
 We first look at a linear case to compare the conditions for mean-square contractivity between MV-SDEs and the numerical scheme.
-Then, the non-linear Ginzburg Landau type equation gives some results to show the mean-square contractivity for the split-step method.
+Then, the non-linear Ginzburg Landau type equation is used to illustrate the mean square contractivity for the split-step method.
 At last, the Cucker-Smale flocking model (a degenerate MV-SDE) shows the split-step method has better properties compared to the other methods under larger choices of timestep $h$.

-\begin{remark}[Parallel implementation] To implement the split-step method \eqref{eq:SSTM:scheme 1}-\eqref{eq:SSTM:scheme 2} in parallel, at each timestep, we first solve step \eqref{eq:SSTM:scheme 1} of the SSM distributed by the cores, then calculate the empirical measure of the particle system in the first core, and finally the second step \eqref{eq:SSTM:scheme 2} of the SSM is executed also in parallel.
-To implement the taming method \eqref{Eq:Tamed MVSDE} and the time adaptive method\eqref{Eq:Adaptive MVSDE} in parallel, in each timestep $h$, one only need to first communicate the empirical measure of the particle system between different cores, then each core can calculate its particles dynamics independently.
+\begin{remark}[Parallel implementation] To implement the SSM \eqref{eq:SSTM:scheme 1}-\eqref{eq:SSTM:scheme 2} in parallel, at each timestep, we first solve step \eqref{eq:SSTM:scheme 1} of the SSM distributed by the cores, then calculate the empirical measure of the particle system in the first core, and finally the second step \eqref{eq:SSTM:scheme 2} of the SSM is executed also in parallel.
+To implement Taming \eqref{Eq:Tamed MVSDE} and Adaptive \eqref{Eq:Adaptive MVSDE} in parallel, at each timestep $h$ one needs to first communicate the empirical measure of the particle system between different cores and then each core can calculate its particles dynamics independently.